ashvardanian/less_slow.py/README.md

 > The spiritual little brother of [`less_slow.cpp`](https://github.com/ashvardanian/less_slow.cpp).
 > Assuming Python is used in a different setting than C++, this repository focuses more on scripting, tool integration, and data processing.
+> The benchmarks in this repository don't aim to cover every topic entirely, but they help form a mindset and intuition for performance-oriented software design.

 Much of modern code suffers from common pitfalls: bugs, security vulnerabilities, and performance bottlenecks.
 University curricula often teach outdated concepts, while bootcamps oversimplify crucial software development principles.